grafana/grafana-app-sdk/examples/plugin/README.md

 # Plugin protocol v3 example

+> [!WARNING]
+> Plugin protocol v3 is a work in progress.
+Its APIs and wire format may change
+> or be removed without notice.
+Use it only for experimentation.

-This example runs the existing per-instance Grafana app backend together with the experimental `grafana.plugin.v3` services in one `go-plugin` process.
+This example runs the existing per-instance Grafana app backend together with the `grafana.plugin.v3` services in one `go-plugin` process.

 It demonstrates: